-The Query builder in SSIS makes the developer life easy to design the SQL Queries.
-If you don’t know how to write the SQL Queries or if you find it difficult to perform grouping, sorting and join operations or if you find it difficult to design the complex SQL Queries then you can use SSIS Query builder to design your desired queries using Graphical User Interface.
+The Query builder in SSIS makes the developer’s life easy to design the SQL Queries.
+If you don’t know how to write the SQL Queries, or if it is challenging to perform grouping, sorting, and join operations.
+Or, if you find it difficult to design the complex SQL Queries, then you can use SSIS Query builder to design your desired queries using a Graphical User Interface.

 Query Builder in SSIS Example

-In this example we will show you, How to design an SQL Query using Query Builder in SSIS.
-For this example we will design the query for OLE DB Source.
-So, Within the OLE DB Source Editor click on the Build Query button as shown below.
+In this example, we show you how to design an SQL Query using Query Builder in SSIS.
+For this example, we will create the query for OLE DB Source.
+So, Within the OLE DB Source Editor, click on the Build Query button.

-Once you click on the Build Query button it will open the Query Builder in separate window.
-Before designing the SQL query you should understand the different panes present in the SSIS Query builder.
+Once you click on the Build Query button, it will open the Query Builder in a separate window.
+Before designing the SQL query, you should understand the different panes present in the SSIS Query builder.

-- Diagram Pane: This pane is used to select the tables, Views or functions.
+- Diagram Pane: This pane is used to select the Tables, Views, or functions.
 Query builder in SSIS will automatically join the tables as per the database relations.
-After selecting the required tables we can select the required columns by check marking the columns.
+After selecting the required tables, we can choose the columns needed by check-marking the columns.

-- Grid Pane: All the selected columns will be displayed in this panes.
-This pane is very useful to apply sorting (ORDER BY ASC and ORDER BY DESC) and also grouping the column names (GROUPING Statement)
+- Grid Pane: All the selected columns will display in this panes.
+This pane is handy to apply sorting (ORDER BY ASC and ORDER BY DESC) and also grouping the column names (GROUPING Statement)

 - SQL Pane: SSIS Query builder will automatically build the SQL query for us in this pane.

-Sorting: Within the Grid Pane, Please change the Sort Type to Ascending or Descending as per you requirement.
-In this example we are sorting First Name Ascending and Last Name Descending
+Sorting: Within the Grid Pane, Please change the Sort Type to Ascending or Descending as per your requirement.
+In this example, we are sorting First Name Ascending and the Last Name Descending

 Please change the Sort Order option as per your requirement.
-For this example, it will sort the data by First Name in the Ascending order first and then it will sort the Data by Last Name in descending order.
+For this example, it will sort the data by First Name in the Ascending order first.
+And then, it sorts the Data by the Last Name in descending order.